ros2/ros2_documentation/source/Concepts/About-ROS-2-Parameters.rst

 ^^^^^^^^^^^^^^^^^^^^

 By default, a node needs to *declare* all of the parameters that it will accept during its lifetime.
-This is so that the type and the name of the parameter are well-defined at node startup time, which reduces the chances of misconfiguration later on.
+This is so that the type and name of the parameters are well-defined at node startup time, which reduces the chances of misconfiguration later on.
 See :doc:`../Tutorials/Beginner-Client-Libraries/Using-Parameters-In-A-Class-CPP` or :doc:`../Tutorials/Beginner-Client-Libraries/Using-Parameters-In-A-Class-Python` for tutorials on declaring and using parameters from a node.

 For some types of nodes, not all of the parameters will be known ahead of time.